Cumulocity-IoT/apama-streaming-analytics-docker-samples/README.md

     * To build your own image Apama will need to be installed on a Linux machine using either the commercial or the full community installation.

+    If you are using the pre-built image you will need to clone this repository to a suitable location.

     Docker 17.12.0-ce or later is installed and its daemon is running (https://docs.docker.com/installation/#installation).